A relation between Dieudonne displays and crystalline Dieudonne theory: Abstract

 \section{Abstract}

-We discuss the relation between crystalline Dieudonn\'e theory and Dieudonn\'e displays, with special emphasis on the case of the prime 2.
-The theory of Dieudonn\'e displays is extended to this case without restriction, which implies that the classification of finite flat group schemes by Breuil-Kisin modules holds for the prime 2 as well.
+We discuss the relation between crystalline Dieu\-donn\'e theory and Dieudonn\'e displays of $p$-divisible groups.
+The theory of Dieu\-donn\'e displays is extended to the prime 2 without restriction, which implies that the classification of finite locally free group schemes by Breuil-Kisin modules holds for the prime 2 as well.